-usually lessen after 14-16 weeks.
+HEADACHES - Often appear when nausea improves, may occur daily, and usually lessen after 14-16 weeks.
+Hydration is important to prevent headaches adequately.
 Unusually severe headaches should be reported to us.

 PREMENSTRUAL-LIKE CRAMPING - Can occur throughout the first 12 weeks, is usually mild and not dangerous.